 Götterdammerung (English: Twilight of the Gods) is the fourth and final opera in German composer Richard Wagner’s Ring Cycle, Der Ring des Nibelungen.
-It’s a three-act opera with a prologue and libretto written Wagner himself.
+It’s a three-act opera with a prologue and libretto written by Wagner himself.
 The premiere of Götterdammerung took place at the Festspielhaus in Bayreuth on August 17, 1876, as part of the Ring Cycle’s premiere.

 The prologue of Götterdammerung takes place on the Valkyrie rock, where Siegfried left off.
-The rope of fate is woven here the Three Norns, or Fates.
+The rope of fate is woven here by the Three Norns, or Fates.
 They see Valhalla burning and the rope breaks as they tell the story of Wotan’s rise to power, the breaking of his sword, and the end of the World Ash.
 The Norns make their way down into the earth.

 Siegfried and Brünnhilde arrive, and Siegfried presents Brünnhilde with the ring, while she hands over her horse to him.
 Siegfried must leave to pursue adventure and glory, so she stays on the fire-surrounded rock.

 The Gibichungs are meeting as Siegfried travels.
 Their leader, Gunther, is conversing with his half-brother Hagen.
 Gunther and his sister Gutrune, according to Hagen, should marry.
-He tells Gunther of Brünnhilde, who is lying on a rock surrounded fire, and Gutrune of Siegfried, who could be made to love her using a magic potion that would make him forget about other women.
+He tells Gunther of Brünnhilde, who is lying on a rock surrounded by fire, and Gutrune of Siegfried, who could be made to love her by using a magic potion that would make him forget about other women.

 Gutrune gives Siegfried the potion when he arrives.
 As things stand, he proposes to be Gutrune’s husband and to assist Gunther in finding a wife.
 When told about Brünnhilde, it’s clear that he has no recollection of her and intends to bring her to Gunther.